 The collected data are converted into statistical output.
 This includes calculating additional indicators.

-After various plausibility checks, the data received from the data respondents are compiled into quarterly data following the structure of the data sets which are preset by legal acts for maritime transport statistica.
+After various plausibility checks, the data received from the data providers are compiled into quarterly data following the structure of the datasets which are preset by legal acts for maritime transport statistics.

-SURVEY DATA: The population is 7 seaports and for national passenger transport 1 sea transport enterprise (national lines).
+SURVEY DATA: The population is five seaports and for national passenger transport one sea transport enterprise (large national lines).
 Census has been used.
+There was a separate census for sea transport enterprises servicing national ports.

-ADMINISTRATIVE DATA: EMDE (Estonian Maritime Documents Exchange) data of ship visits is disseminated in statisticaldatabase of Statistics Estonia, but not used for dataset F2.
+ADMINISTRATIVE DATA: EMDE (Estonian Maritime Documents Exchange) MSW data on ship visits are published in Statistics Estonia's statistical database but not used for dataset F2.

 Carriage of goods by vessels – time of departure/arrival of the vessel; quarter; reporting port; direction; port of loading/unloading; maritime coastal area; type of cargo; group of goods; flag state; type of vessel; vessel size class; quantity of loaded/unloaded goods; quantity of transit goods; number of containers and roll-on/roll-off units: full and empty; number of containers and roll-on/roll-off units: empty; gross tonnage of vessel; IMO number of vessel Passenger transport by vessels – time of departure/arrival of the vessel; quarter; reporting port; direction; port of embarking/disembarking; maritime coastal area; flag state; type of vessel; vessel size class; number of outward/inward passengers; number of cruise passengers; number of cruise passengers starting/finishing their voyage; gross tonnage of vessel; IMO number of vessel

-Sea transport enterprise data of national passenger transport by main national routes: Number of maritime transport journeys; Number of maritime transport passengers; Passenger turnover of maritime transport
+Sea transport enterprise data on national passenger transport by main national routes: number of maritime transport journeys; number of maritime transport passengers; passenger turnover of maritime transport

 All data are transmitted quarterly to CNA.